 Minimizes Serious Falls

-This indicates the percent of patients that suffered from a fall resulting in major injury.
+This tells you the percent of patients that sustained a fall which resulted in major injury.

 Minimizes Urinary Tract Infections

-This metric measures the percentage of long-term stay patients that had urinary tract infections.
-UTI's may be an indication of worse hygiene protocols.
-However, this datapoint could be skewed for some facilities due to varying reporting standards for these infections.
+This metric is an indication of the percent of long-term care patients that have sustained a urinary tract infection.
+UTI's may be an indication of lower quality nursing care.
+Nevertheless, this datapoint can also be skewed for certain facilities due to inconsistent reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication